 The maker of night-vision cameras fell as low as $18.19 in the last half hour from $18.70 at 2:30 p.m.
 New York time.
 The loss for the day reached 3.1 percent, the biggest intraday slump since April 27.
 Nine minutes after the market’s close, the company lowered its 2012 forecasts.

 “It would almost certainly seem suspicious,” Mark Turner, head of U.S. sales trading at New York-based Instinet Inc., which accounts for almost 5 percent of daily U.S. equities volume, said in an e-mail.
 “While we have no evidence or inside knowledge, it would have appeared that the guidance news could have been leaked.”

-The profit warning (FLIR) from Flir comes at the start of the second-quarter earnings season with more than half of Standard & Poor’s 500 Index companies scheduled to report results in the next two weeks.
+The profit warning (FLIR:US) from Flir comes at the start of the second-quarter earnings season with more than half of Standard & Poor’s 500 Index companies scheduled to report results in the next two weeks.
 Shares of the Wilsonville, Oregon-based manufacturer have tumbled 51 percent since reaching a three-year high of $37.04 in May 2011.

 Flir’s Chief Financial Officer Tony Trunzo declined to comment on the stock’s trading.
 Wayne Lee and Robert Madden, spokesmen at Nasdaq OMX Group Inc., didn’t respond to phone calls and e-mails seeking comment.